 The Ingredients

-• Short or medium grain white rice
+• Short grain white rice or sushi rice

 • Water